 • inflammation of the lymph nodes in other areas of the body (usually cervical, axillary);

-• fever, general ill health, tremors in the body;
+• fever, general poor health, body tremors;

 • uncharacteristic discharge from the genitals.

 Hypertrophied lymph nodes do not always indicate a serious problem.
-But in some cases, you should consult a doctor for examination:
+But in some cases you should consult a doctor for examination:

 External signs of inguinal lymphadenitis do not depend on gender, but are determined by the main cause of the pathology